 - Be no longer than 140 bytes

-- Begin with one of the following strings:
+- Begin with the prefix

 - Contain a one-time code that the client sends back to your server to complete the verification flow (see Generating a one-time code)